What Was The Byzantine Empire?

 Latin Invasion Of Constantinople

-About The Visual: Siege of Constantinople depicted like this by famous painter Eugène Delacroix.
-This artwork is displayed in the Louvre Museum of Paris.
+Siege of Constantinople depicted by famous painter Eugène Delacroix.
+This artwork is displayed in Louvre.
+The Sack of Constantinople caused the great city to become a cowtown.

 Fall of Constantinople And The Byzantine Empire